Easy read information about giving feedback is also available.

-All feedback whether positive, negative or indifferent helps us to improve our services and standards.
+All feedback whether positive, negative or indifferent helps us to improve.

 What do we want to know?